dell/csm-docs/content/docs/csidriver/installation/operator/powerflex.md

           - name: MDM
             value: "10.x.x.x,10.x.x.x"
 ```
  *Note:* Please comment the sdc-monitor sidecar section if you are not using it.
 Blank values for MDM will result in error.
+Do not comment the external-health-monitor argument.

 ### Manual SDC Deployment